We are excited to announce that Rebecca Miller is the Wirt County Primary Center Teacher of the Month for February!

 Keep the reading celebration going all week long and keep showing that Tiger spirit! 🐯

-about 15 hours ago, Wirt County Primary Center
+9 days ago, Wirt County Primary Center

 A group of students sitting in a circle on a carpeted floor with their legs stretched toward the center.
 Each student is wearing brightly colored or patterned socks as part of a crazy‑sock activity.
 The socks feature a variety of designs, including cartoon characters, animals, stripes, polka dots, food themes, and vibrant abstract patterns.
 Some students are wearing sneakers, slip‑on shoes, or Crocs, while others have removed their shoes to show their socks.
 Only the lower legs, feet, and partial torsos of the students are visible.